PDXChinese/pdxchinese.github.io/_pages/chinesefestival.md

 ---
-title: "Chinese Festival"
+title: "2019 Chinese Festival"
 permalink: /chinesefestival/
 ---

-We are going to make the history by holding this event first time ever from local Chinese community.
-Please markdown your calendar.
-You will enjoy splendid shows, food, arts and crafts, and much more...
+We are going to make history by hosting this event first time ever from local Chinese community.
+You will enjoy nonstop entertainment, best Chinese food, authentic arts and crafts sales and activities, and much more...
+We are happy to join [India Festival](http://www.icaportland.org/), [Festa Italiana](https://www.festa-italiana.org/), and [Pan African Festival](http://www.panafricanfestivalor.org/) to offer another splendid cultural event in the living room of Portland.

-## August 3, 2019 (Saturday) 11 am - 9 pm
+## August 3, 2019 (Saturday) 11am - 9pm @ Pioneer Courthouse Square, Portland

-## Pioneer Square, Downtown Portland
+We are solicitating suggestions and recommendations for sponsors, vendors, entertaining groups, speakers...
+Please contact us at [Contact Us](http://pdxchinese.org/contact/) page or call Hongcheng at 503-709-3119.

-This page is under construction, more information will be available soon...
+*This page is still under construction, more information will be available soon...*